Women in the Protestant Reformation: Women reformers

 Women are known to have actively participated in the Reformation on a lower level as participators in iconoclastic riots, such as famously Weyn Ockers, who participated in the part in the iconoclastic riots in Amsterdam in 1566; this corresponded to women participating also on the opposite side, as defenders of Catholic chapels and icons, such as Engel Korsendochter.
 These examples of enthusiasm were generally praised by their contemporary sympathisers.

 The situation was more complicated when it came to women's participation in the Reformation on leader positions and on higher levels, such as in theology.

 When commoners were encouraged to Bible study and interpret God's word during the Reformation, women also became engaged in the public debate.
-However, women's preaching or publishing material stood in direct opposition to the words ascribed to St. Paul (1 Timothy 2: 11-15) which ordered women not to teach or preach, so that all women who published felt it necessary to justify their actions.
+However, women's preaching or publishing material stood in direct opposition to the words ascribed to St. Paul (1 Timothy 2: 11–15) which ordered women not to teach or preach, so that all women who published felt it necessary to justify their actions.
 The only exception was the Anabaptist religion, where women could preach in church.
 Because Elizabeth I of England was a woman, Parliament decided to make her the Supreme Governor of the Church of England instead of the Supreme Head of the Church of England.
 The Elizabethan Religious Settlement she played a role in cultivating developed into the Protestant Church of England that exists today.

 The sole alternative role for women which had existed outside of marriage, to join a convent, was no longer available in Reformed Protestant areas, although some convents voluntarily participated in the Reformation.
 For example, following Catherine of Mecklenburg's choice to defy her Catholic husband and smuggle Lutheran books to Ursula of Munsterberg and other nuns, Ursula (in 1528) published 69 articles justifying their reasons to leave their convent.
 Although her writings reached Martin Luther, they were listed on the Index Librorum Prohibitorum from 1596 to 1900.

 Most of the evidence of works or writings that are written by women are from their letters or through the testimonials of the women who were being questioned about their faith.
 It is important to note that these testimonials, based on the women of the Reformation, were written by men.

-The lack of written work by women may have something to do with the fact that society was a male-dominated one and women were meant to complete their household duties and nothing else.

 Despite the Biblical ideal of the silent woman, women did participate in the public debate during the Reformation as writers, such as Argula von Grumbach and Marie Dentiere.
 Elisabeth Cruciger was a friend of Martin Luther and the first female Reformation-era hymn writer.
 In 1590, Christine of Hesse published the psalm-book Geistliche Psalmen und Lieder.

 Olimpia Fulvia Morata was able to converse fluently in Greek and Latin, and lectured as a teen on Cicero and Calvin's works.
 Her writings were published posthumously and also placed on the Index.